Aaron Raskin: Works

 In 2013, Sichos in English (an imprint of the Lubavitch movement) published his book, Guardian of Israel: Miracle Stories of Tefillin and Mezuzah.
 It focuses on two of the Lubavitcher Rebbe's favorite Mitzvah ("commandment") campaigns: for Jews to place a mezuzah on their doorpost; and the mitzvah incumbent upon Jewish males to don tefillin (phylacteries) daily.
 Raskin is convinced of the 'miraculous' nature of these observances, and compiled human interest stories from across the globe that relate what people feel might be confluences and personal revelations associated with them.

 In March 2011 Sichos in English published Raskin's By Divine Design: The Kabbalah of Large, Small, and Missing Letters in the Parshah, where Raskin investigates the graphic design of the individual Hebrew letters as they appear in the weekly Torah portion.
 In a rather unusual approach, he dwells on anomalies and discrepancies he finds in the letters' size, shape, and contextual usage.
 He also peppers his reference material with time-worn Jewish jokes that he uses in his sermons.

-He co-authored The Rabbi & the CEO in 2008 with Swiss corporate management consultant Thomas D. Zweifel (Select Books, publisher), giving advice to corporate professionals on how to use the tenets of the Jewish Torah in the secular environment of their respective businesses.
-This book is now available in German, as well.
+He co-authored The Rabbi & the CEO in 2008 with Swiss corporate management consultant Thomas Zweifel (Select Books, publisher), giving advice to corporate professionals on how to use the tenets of the Jewish Torah in the secular environment of their respective businesses.
+This book is also available in German, Russian and Polish.

 Raskin authored Letters of Light in 2004 (also published with Sichos in English), in which each chapter is devoted to a discussion of a single letter of the Hebrew alphabet (22 letters in all).
 Many of Raskin's books have also been translated into Spanish, German, and Portuguese.